View the complete 2023-2024 curriculum guide here.

 Chinese I

-This course is an introduction to Chinese language and culture.
+This course is an introduction to Chinese language and culture and, as such, stresses developing Chinese speaking and listening skills in everyday situations.

 Chinese II